artagnon/clayoven/README.md

                 = topic
 ```

-The site-generation engine works closely with git, and builds are incremental by default; it mostly Just Works, and when it doesn't, there's an option to force a full build.
-The engine also pulls out the created-timestamp (`authdate`) and last-modified-timestamp (`pubdate`) from the git object store, respecting moves.
-As long as there is a significant correlation between old content and new content, `authdate` is calculated on the old content.
+The site-generation engine works closely with the git object store, and builds are incremental by default; it mostly Just Works, and when it doesn't, there's an option to force a full build.
+The engine also pulls out the created-timestamp (`authdate`) and last-modified-timestamp (`pubdate`) from git, respecting moves; as long as there is a significant correlation between old content and new content, `authdate` is calculated on the old content. `ContentPages` are sorted by `authdate`, reverse-chronologically, and `IndexPages` are sorted alphabetically.

 ## Usage

 Install the `slim` and `sitemap_generator` gems, and run `clayoven` in an empty directory; on a first-run, the necessary template-files are created, and git is initialized.
 An `index.html` is produced.

-- Run `clayoven` on your website's repository to generate HTML files incrementally based on the current git index.
+- `clayoven` on your website's repository to generate html files incrementally based on the current git index and untracked files.
-- Run `clayoven aggressive` to regenerate the entire site along with a `sitemap.xml`.
+- `clayoven aggressive` to regenerate the entire site along with a `sitemap.xml`.
 You can run this occassionally, when you add or remove files.
-- Run `clayoven httpd` to preview your website locally.
+- `clayoven httpd` to preview your website at `localhost:8000`.

-Use MathJax to render the LaTeX.
+Use [MathJax](https://www.mathjax.org) to render LaTeX, and [highlight.js](https://highlightjs.org) to do syntax highlighting.

 ## Configuration

 `.clayoven/hidden` is a list of `IndexFiles` that should be built, but not displayed in the sidebar.
-You would want to use it for your 404 page.
+You would want to use it for your 404 page and drafts.

 ## Workflow and vscode integration

 Getting _some_ syntax highlighting in `.clay` files in vscode is pretty simple: you simply have to tell it to associate the extension with the `latex` mode.
 A build-on-save is also pretty easy to set up: write a custom build task, and use [an extension](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.triggertaskonsave) to trigger the build on save.

-## [Appendix A] Details of the claytext processor
+## [Appendix A] The claytext processor, in greater detail

 The claytext processor is, at its core, a paragraph-processor; all content must be split up into paragraphs, decorated with optional first-and-last-line-markers.
-The markers '<< ... >>', '$$ ... $$', and '[[ ... ]]' should be clear from the example; the marker tokens must be in lines of their own.
-The first paragraph is optionally a header, and uses the markers '( ... )' to disambiguate.
-The last paragraph is an optional footer, prefixed with "[^\d+]: " lines to disambiguate.
-The '#' prefix for a paragraph is for subheadings, and only one level of subheading is allowed.
-In paragraph with lists, each line must begin with the numeral or roman numeral, as shown.
-The format is strict, and doesn't like files with paragraphs wrapped using hard line breaks, for instance.
+The function of `<< ... >>`, `$$ ... $$`, and `[[ ... ]]` markers should be evident; the marker tokens must be in lines of their own.
+The first paragraph is optionally a header, and if so, markers `( ... )` must be used.
+The last paragraph is an optional footer, prefixed with `[^\d+]:` lines to enable the footer.
+The `#` prefix for a paragraph is for subheadings.
+In a paragraph with lists, each line must begin with the numeral or roman numeral, as shown.
+The format is strict, and the processor doesn't like files with paragraphs wrapped using hard line breaks, for instance.

-clayoven fills in a template html using `slim`; you need a `design/template.slim` that utilizes the accessors of the objects exposed by clayoven.

 `PARAGRAPH_LINE_FILTERS` matches paragraphs where all lines begin with some regex, and `PARAGRAPH_START_END_FILTERS` match paragraphs that start and end with the specified tokens.
-For things that involve using a regex to match text in the middle of a paragraph link the markdown-style link in the example, [javascript](https://github.com/artagnon/artagnon.com/blob/master/design/claytext.js) is the hassle-free way of getting it done.
+For things that involve using a regex to match text in the middle of a paragraph like the markdown-style links in the example, [javascript](https://github.com/artagnon/artagnon.com/blob/master/design/claytext.js) is the easy way of getting it done.

-## [Appendix B] Details of the site-generation engine

-`ContentPages` are sorted by `authdate`, reverse-chronologically, and `IndexPages` are sorted alphabetically, but for `index`, which comes first.

-## [Appendix C] Tips
+## [Appendix B] Tips

-- This document serves as an introduction, as is not an exhaustive list of features.
+- This document is not an exhaustive list of features.
 - Check in the generated html to the site's repository, so that eyeballing `git diff` can serve as a testing mechanism.
-- Use suitable rewrite rules for your webserver to have URLs without the ugly `.html` at the end.
+- Use suitable rewrite rules for your webserver to have URLs without the ugly `.html` suffix.
 - If you accidentally commit `.clay` files before running clayoven, running it afterward will do nothing, since it will see a clean git index; you'll need to run the aggressive version.
-This kind of situation doesn't occur in the first place, if you follow the [Workflow guidelines](/README.md#workflow-and-vscode-integration) outlined above.
+This kind of situation doesn't occur in the first place, if you follow the [workflow guidelines](/README.md#workflow-and-vscode-integration).
 - Importing historical content is easy; a `git commit --date="#{historical_date}"` would give the post an appropriate `authdate` that will be respected in the sorting-order.
-- For drafts, simply [hide](/README.md#configuration) a `drafts.index.clay`.
 - Don't bother attempting to optimize the Ruby; the biggest contributor to the runtime, by far, are the multiple shell-outs to `git log --follow`.

-## [Appendix D] Planned features, and anti-features
+## [Appendix C] Planned features, and anti-features

-- A vscode extension for syntax highlighting, as an extension to the latex mode.
+- A vscode extension for syntax highlighting.
-- A `linguist` definition, if there are enough users.
 - Anti: extending claytext in ways that would necessitate an ugly implementation.
 - Anti: attempting to shave the startup time using Rugged or some other bindings; the shell-out cost is balanced out by the simplicity.